-7Indeed, in larger countries, the number of natural disasters recorded in EM-DAT is much larger than for smaller countries.
+9Indeed, in larger countries, the number of natural disasters recorded in EM-DAT is much larger than for smaller countries.

-8For brevity we will omit per 1000 squared kilometers in the rest of the paper when referring to the annual probability of a natural disaster.
+10For brevity we will omit per 1000 squared kilometers in the rest of the paper when referring to the annual probability of a natural disaster.

-9Appendix A reports the distribution of countries by annual probability of natural disaster.
+11Appendix A reports the distribution of countries by annual probability of natural disaster.
 In total, our sample includes 2516 events (393 in disaster-prone countries, 2123 in non-disaster-prone countries).
+Droughts, floods and storms represent 81% of the events.
+However, for the remaining natural disasters, only a few have economic damages reported, e.g., only one wildfire is reported for disaster-prone countries in 2017.
+Economic damages are available for about 33% of the events.